 Himi and Kiriko

-For what it’s worth, here’s a summary of the timeline I came up with:
+For what it’s worth, here is a summary of the timeline I came up with:

-- Mahito’s mother is spirited away in the Granduncle’s tower.
-Kiriko, who follows her mother, is also spirited away.
+1. Mahito’s mother is spirited away in the Granduncle’s tower.
+Kiriko, who follows her, is also spirited away.

-- Mahito wanders into the world created by the Granduncle with the now elderly Kiriko, but since two of the same person cannot exist at the same time, the old Kiriko becomes a doll.
+3. Mahito wanders into the world created by the Granduncle with the now elderly Kiriko.
+Because two of the same person cannot exist at the same time, the old Kiriko becomes a doll.

 What do you think?
 Of course, I’m sure there are dissenting opinions!
-I expect there to be objections, especially regarding the handling of Kiriko.
+I expect objections, especially regarding the handling of Kiriko.
 I don’t think I could figure out the “reason” why Kiriko had the same scar as Mahito even if I thought about it for a thousand years.

-But… what we humans can understand are physical phenomena that can actually occur.
-The world created by the Granduncle and time loops don’t actually exist or occur, so it’s natural that we can’t understand them.
+But we must remember: what we humans can understand are physical phenomena that can actually occur.
+The world created by the Granduncle and time loops don’t actually exist, so it’s natural that we can’t understand them.

 We have wandered into the magnificent, incomprehensible fantasy world created by Director Miyazaki.
 Isn’t that what fiction is all about?

-Anything can happen in that world, and it can happen at any time.
-It’s that kind of world, yes.
+The Granduncle’s world has likely been built, destroyed, and redone many times.
+In such a world, demanding strict “logical coherence” misses the point entirely.
+Anything can happen, and it can happen at any time.
+It’s that kind of world.
 I’m not just tired of thinking about it!

 What Happened to the Mother’s Body?

 In the main story, Mahito is told by the Grey Heron, “You haven’t seen your mother’s body, have you?”
-It seems that this is true, and Mahito has not recognized his mother’s death in the form of seeing her body.
+It seems this is true, and Mahito never received the closure of seeing her remains.

 There are two possibilities for this: